 What is a savings account?

-Some investors, such as those with a self-managed super fund, use a savings account as part of their investment portfolio to guarantee receiving some kind of return on their money.
+Some investors, such as those with a self-managed super fund, use a savings account as part of their investment portfolio, in order to guarantee receiving some kind of return on their money.

 When we have realistic goals for our savings and we know what to look for when choosing a savings account, we can do quite well for ourselves.
-You can make a plan today for building your savings for the future, using our CANSTAR Savings Plan Calculator and Budget Planner Calculator.
+You can make a plan today for building your savings for the future, using our Canstar Savings Plan Calculator and Budget Planner Calculator.